reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAIDayKeynote.md

 ### Jailbreaking and Responsible AI

-The concept of "jailbreaking" was introduced, reminding users to respect the rules set in place.
+The concept of "jailbreaking" was introduced, reminding users to respect the rules set in place via the System Prompt

 ![Safety Check](../images/Event_MsBuildAIDay/ExampleOf_SafetyCHeck.jpg)